Franck Histilloles

 Franck Histilloles (born 25 January 1973) is a former footballer who played as a midfielder for clubs in France and Greece.

 Career

 Born in Forbach, Histilloles began his career playing for the youth team of Girondins de Bordeaux.
 In 1994, he made his Ligue 1 debut with Bordeaux at age 20.
 After three seasons with the club, he moved to fellow Ligue 1 club FC Metz.
 Two seasons later, he joined Ligue 2 club US Créteil-Lusitanos.

-In December 2001, Créteil ran into financial difficulties and Histilloles left on a free transfer for Greek Superleague side Panachaiki F.C.
-He spent 1.5 seasons with Panachaiki, appearing in 36 league matches for the club.
+In December 2001, Créteil ran into financial difficulties and Histilloles left on a free transfer for Super League Greece side Panachaiki He spent 1.5 seasons with Panachaiki, appearing in 36 league matches for the club.

 Histilloles returned to France and finished his career playing in the lower levels of French football.